camptocamp/c2cgeoportal/doc/integrator/tileforge.rst

  * ``metadata_image_postproc`` a post process apply on the generated tiles.

-Than we should be create the destination folder with the good rights, (www-data should be able to write on it)::
+The destination folder needs to be created with the good rights, (www-data should be able to write on it)::

     mkdir /var/sig/tilecache